pjp02/MomentumStrategies/README.md

 ## Future development
 Planning to extend this project to include different lagged (t-1) constructions and holding periods for further testing and analysis.

+## Using the function
+Install the packages, declare the function and then run the function with inputs from the editor or from terminal.